enweazudaniel/Corona/README.md

 # Telegram Corona UserBot 🤖

-    The bot relays  messages from corona bots to a channel
+    The bot relays  messages from Corona bots to a channel

 ``` python